A Holiday Hallmark

 Ideas and Uses

-Poinsettias make lovely holiday centerpieces too.
+Poinsettias are commonly used in foyers and on hearths.
+They make lovely holiday centerpieces too.
 Put some in a hanging basket or in containers mixed with trailing ivy.
 When blooming is complete, use Poinsettias as foliage plants in annual beds once warm temperatures have returned.

 Not Simply Red Anymore